What is Steve Ballmer's net worth?

 Steve Ballmer’s net worth history

 Ballmer's leadership style was known for being energetic and passionate, which was required at the time.
-During his tenure, Microsoft underwent a period of explosive growth, particularly in enterprise software and cloud computing and Ballmer's leadership played a key role in the expansion of Microsoft's offering, mainly in the enterprise software (or business software) market.
+During his tenure, Microsoft underwent a period of explosive growth, particularly in enterprise software and cloud computing, and Ballmer's leadership played a key role in the expansion of Microsoft's offering, mainly in the enterprise software (or business software) market.

 The Windows operating system has always been Microsoft's flagship product, and it was a world-beating product when Ballmer took over.
 However, it continued to evolve and improve throughout the 2000s, under the new CEO's leadership.
 The release of Windows XP in 2001 was a significant milestone, helping the company cement its position in the market at a time when the world was seeing a tech revolution.

 But Microsoft never took its position for granted.
-As the internet became more important in people's lives, and more companies sprang up offering connected services, Microsoft shifted to developing software and services optimized for online use, away from PC-based operating systems.
+As the internet became more important in people's lives, and more companies sprang up offering connected services, Microsoft shifted to developing software and services optimised for online use, away from PC-based operating systems.
 Products like Internet Explorer and MSN Messenger made sure the business was at the forefront of the internet revolution, and Ballmer was a key player in pushing the business towards these markets.

 The development of products such as Azure and Office 365, also developed under Ballmer’s leadership, helped Microsoft become the go-to cloud computing and internet enable tech group in the world.
 As it rode the growth of technology, revenues grew from $25 billion in 2000 to over $70 billion in 2013.